Find nurse aide registries in other states. View the list (PDF).

 About Regulatory Services

-Nurse aide enforcement activities are conducted by the Professional Credentialing Enforcement unit and include:
+Nurse aide enforcement activities are conducted by the Credentialing and Registry Enforcement unit and include:

 - Coordinating due process related to referrals of misconduct by a nurse aide that occur in nursing facilities